rnbo~ Reference

 optimization [symbol]

-Set the Optimization of compilation speed.
+Set level of compiler optimization.
 Possible values:

 'O0' ( No Optimization )